1jour1vin

 oysters

-A judicious blend of different grape varieties for this great Languedoc white.
-The initial nose is floral, opening onto delicate notes of yellow-fleshed fruit.
-Very energetic on the palate, the balance is astounding.
-Drink young to rediscover its magnificent aromatic palette, or cellar for at least 3 years to discover notes of honey and candied fruit.
+A judicious blend of different grape varieties for this great white wine from Languedoc.
+The initial nose is floral, opening up to delicate notes of yellow-fleshed fruit.
+Very energetic on the palate, with stunning balance.
+Enjoy young to appreciate its magnificent aromatic palette, or cellar for at least three years to discover notes of honey and candied fruit.

 Rated site